SlimeVR/SlimeVR-Docs-Site/diy/diy-straps.md

 There are no set measurements on how to make these, you will have to tailor these to your own body proportions!

 ## Prevent Sliding
+trackers sliding around is one of the most common issues when making your own straps.
+However there are a few thing you can do to prevent/minimize this issue.

+Things to check:
+- Your straps are too flexible
+- Your straps are too narrow/small

 ---
 ### Credits
 *Created by Smeltie#1999, Tom Yum#2283 & Fadetoblk27#1200*